Global Greentalist Costa Rica

 • Positive attitude and openness to teamwork

-• Willingness to live in basic conditions and adapt to new environments
+• Willingness to adapt to basic conditions

 • Commitment to sustainability and social impact